What's up with Pep's Man City? Title defence already looks over | Goal.com

 The champions had more than three quarters of possession and that has always led to a surfeit of chances but, in recent weeks, opportunities have been less frequent.

-The Catalan is trying to be creative with a squad hit by injuries and shuffled his side to disturb the home side’s rhythm.
+The Catalan is trying to be creative with a squad hit by injuries and shuffled his side to disturb the home team's rhythm.

 Kyle Walker spent much of the first half as an auxiliary central midfielder but became more effective as an orthodox right-back in the second period.